bio-tools/biotoolsDocs/api_reference_dev.rst

 =========  ========  ======== ====================================================================================================================================
 Parameter  Required  Type     Description
 =========  ========  ======== ====================================================================================================================================
-id         Yes       String   Resource unique ID data       Yes       Resource Description with which you wish to update the resource
+id         Yes       String   biotoolsID data       Yes       Tool     Description with which you wish to update the tool
-                              See an `example resource <https://dev.bio.tools/api/tool/SignalP?format=json>`_.
+                              See an `example tool <https://dev.bio.tools/api/tool/SignalP?format=json>`_.
 =========  ========  ======== ====================================================================================================================================

-.. note:: It is possible to specify editing permissions for resources.
+.. note:: It is possible to specify editing permissions for tools.
 Learn how to manage :ref:`Editing_permissions`.

 Headers
 """"""""""